SAP-archive/pair-distribution-app/README.md

 There are different strategies for pair generation.
 Currently, supported strategies are:
 * For development
   * rotate every day or every two days
+  * block rotation for one day
   * the developer with more days in the track rotates out
   * new pair combinations are generated based on the pair weights.
 Based on its history the `pair-distribution-app` computes for each pair combination, a weight which represents how often a pair worked together and how often a developer from the pair was in a track.
 Pair generation takes the pair with the smallest weight for a track.
 In case that more than one combination have the same weight then a random one is choosen.
 * For operations